pagkly/Zed/Investopedia4/What Is a Value Chain.md

 The role of support activities is to help make the primary activities more efficient.
 When you increase the efficiency of any of the four support activities, it benefits at least one of the five primary activities.
 These support activities are generally denoted as overhead costs on a company's [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp):

 1.  **Procurement** concerns how a company obtains raw materials.
-2.  **Technological development** is used at a firm's research and development (R&D) stage—like designing and developing manufacturing techniques and automating processes.
+2.  **Technological development** is used at a firm's research and development (R&D) stage—like designing and developing [[Manufacturing|manufacturing]] techniques and automating processes.
-3.  **Human resources (HR) management** involves hiring and retaining employees who will fulfill the firm's business strategy and help design, market, and sell the product.
+3.  **[[Human Resources (HR)|Human resources (HR)]] management** involves hiring and retaining employees who [[Will|will]] fulfill the firm's business strategy and help design, market, and sell the product.
-4.  **Infrastructure** includes company systems and the composition of its management team—such as planning, accounting, finance, and quality control.
+4.  **Infrastructure** includes company systems and the composition of its management team—such as planning, accounting, [[Finance|finance]], and quality control.

 ## Examples of Value Chains

 ### Starbucks Corporation

-Starbucks [(SBUX)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=sbux) offers one of the most popular examples of a company that understands and successfully implements the value-chain concept.
+Starbucks [(SBUX)](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=sbux) offers one of the most popular examples of a company that understands and successfully implements the value-chain concept.
 There are numerous articles about how [[Starbucks incorporates the value chain]](https://www.investopedia.com/articles/investing/103114/starbucks-example-value-chain-model.asp) into its business model.

 ### Trader Joe's